bpcreech/blog/content/post/how-this-works.md

 I suppose that once IPv4 is sufficiently exhausted, after the ensuing chaos, everyone's crappy ISP will finally support IPv6.
-Finally, it will be more reasonable to just generate free static IPv6 VIPs (forgoing IPv4), and then dispense with server-side tricks like vhosting to map multiple sites onto one address.
+Finally, it will be more reasonable to just generate free static IPv6 VIPs (forgoing IPv4), and then dispense with server-side tricks like vhosting to map multiple sites onto one IP address.
 In the meanwhile, "I just want to serve 4 TB from GCS" is slightly more complicated and potentially not-quite-free.